LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

          string email = emailAddress; // LOGICAL ERROR }

-This is deadly.  it is worse than redeclaring a local variable, which at least will trigger a compiler error.
+This is deadly.
+It is worse than redeclaring a local variable, which at least will trigger a compiler error.

 ..  warning::